adobe-target/slate/source/index.html.md

 * Parameters and values are case sensitive.
 * Both GET and POST are supported.
 * The current size limitations for limit is 8KB for GET and 60KB for POST.
-* The calls to the profile update API do not count toward your mbox charges.

 **Response**

 A sample response for the above requests looks like this.
 `trueRequest successfully submitted`

 This response indicates the response has been submitted and will be processed soon.
-In general, lag time is less than a minute.

 ### Bulk Profile Update